vuolen/tsoha-harjoitustyo/README.md

 4. Activate your virtual environment with `source venv/bin/activate`
 5. Install the dependencies with `pip install -r requirements.txt`
 6. Run the project with `python run.py`

+#### Heroku
+1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and [git](https://git-scm.com/), if you haven't already.
+2. Download the project source code
+3. Go to the project root folder using your terminal
+4. Create your heroku project with `heroku create <project-name>`
+5. Initialize git with `git init`
+6. Add a git remote with `git remote add heroku https://git.heroku.com/<project-name>.git`
+7. Push your project to heroku with `git add .`, `git commit -m""` and `git push heroku master`
+8. Your project is now available at `<your-project>.herokuapp.com`

 ### Usage
 These simple steps showcase all the features.